Moths of North Carolina

 Taxonomy

 Comments: The genus Coleotechnites includes 49 very small species that occur in North America.
-Most species are specialists on conifers and tend to use on a single genus of host plant.
+Most species are specialists on conifers and tend to feed on a single genus of host plant.
 Many of the Coleotechnites species have almost identical genitalia that are not very useful in delineating closely related forms (Freeman, 1960; 1965).
 Freeman (1960) noted that host plants and the mining characteristics often provide the most reliable way to identify closely related species.

 Identification